sandstreamdev/std/README.md

 ##### Questions

-- How to create a class name from list of string and/or objects?
+- How to create a class name from an array of strings and/or objects?

 #### events